thanhtrv/gnns/README.md

 # My essential reading list on GNNs
-Give a start if it helps you.
+Give it a start if it helps you.
 Thank you :)
 ## [Content](#content)

 <table>